ariannamethod/AM-Linux-Terminal-Robot-R/README.md

 It is built on the Sonar Pro engine, which ensures stable operation and sensitivity to context.

+Sonar Pro is developed by Perplexity, providing Johny with the platform's advanced context-aware reasoning.

 All information passing through the terminal is analyzed and stored by Johny; he remembers data and develops an internal memory.

 When asked, Johny uses the accumulated knowledge to help solve tasks and explain what is happening, making work clearer.